Brood of Angels

 A pattern test for A Yarn of Serendipity

-In April I was able to test another design of Pam Knighton-Haener from A Yarn of Serendipity.
+In April, I was able to test another design by Pam Knighton-Haener from A Yarn of Serendipity.

-She designed this lovely square for someone who changed the trajectory of her craft, Margaret.
+She designed this lovely square for a person who had a decisive influence on the course of her artistic career: Margaret!

 If you like the Margaret square you should also have a look at at a series of squares she designed in legacy of her grandchildren.
 I was able to test one of them in September 2020, the Carter Jude Square.